 About business rates bills

-The amount of business rates payable on a property is calculated by multiplying the rateable value of the property by the appropriate rating multiplier.
+We calculate business rates by multiplying the rateable value of the property by the appropriate rating multiplier.

 Rateable value of your property

-Apart from properties that are exempt from business rates, each non-domestic property has a rateable value which is normally set by the valuation officers of the Valuation Office Agency (VOA), an agency of HM Revenues and Customs.
+Each non-domestic property has a rateable value.
+This is set by the valuation officers of the Valuation Office Agency (VOA).
 It draws up and maintains a full list of all rateable values.
 For more information, please visit the VOA website.

-More detail about how to check or challenge your valuation is available on the Government website.
+More information on appeals is available on the Government website.

 Rating advisers

-However, ratepayers who do wish to be represented should be aware that members of the Royal Institution of Chartered Surveyors (RICS) and the Institute of Revenues Rating and Valuation (IRRV) are qualified and are regulated by rules of professional conduct designed to protect the public from misconduct.
+It is recommended you use members of the Royal Institution of Chartered Surveyors (RICS) and the Institute of Revenues Rating and Valuation (IRRV) These advisers are regulated by rules of professional conduct.

-Before you employ a rating adviser, you should check that they have the necessary knowledge and expertise, as well as appropriate indemnity insurance.
-Take great care and, if necessary, seek further advice before entering into any contract.
+Before you use a rating adviser, you should check that they have the knowledge, expertise and indemnity insurance.

 Revaluations

 All rateable values are reassessed at revaluations.
 The next revaluation is due to take place in April 2026.
-You may be contacted by the VOA to provide information about your rent or lease to support this process.
+The VOA may contact you to provide information about your rent or lease to support this process.
 You can find out more about revaluations on the Government website.

 Transitional arrangements

-At a revaluation, some ratepayers will see their bill go down or stay the same, but some ratepayers will have increases.
+At a revaluation, some ratepayers will see their bill go down or stay the same, but some may see an increase.

 National non-domestic rating multiplier